abrookins/jobsearch/README.md

 # Searching

-The `--search` command searches the ElasticSearch instance for jobs matching a query and optionally a location, though some results may not have a meaningful location value.
+The `search` command searches the ElasticSearch instance for jobs matching a query.
+E.g.:

+`./run.py search

 # Requirements